lcase28/pscfInverse/docs/user/source/param/main.rst

 The entire parameter file is contained in one "parent" block with label ``PscfInverse{`` which indicates the "active" portions of the parameter file.
-Content written before or after this block is ignored, and can optionally be used for explanatory comments or other notes by the user.

 This parent block contains several sub-blocks, shown in skeletal form below, in order to group related information.
 The order of these blocks is pre-defined and should be followed.